SendurLanter/SendurLanter.github.io/_pages/cv.md

 ---
 layout: archive
-title: "Feel free to take my application documents as a sample, especially for those with similar backgrounds.
+title: "Feel free to take my application documents as a sample.
 I hope these can help your application too."
 permalink: /cv/
 author_profile: true
 redirect_from: